modusinternet/Custodian-CMS-Download/README.md

 * `git` and `rsync` are required on the server that's running the script.
 	- Optionally: `tar` is required for backup functionality (`BACKUP_DIR` option).
 	- Optionally: `composer` is required for composer functionality (`USE_COMPOSER` option).
-* System user running PHP (e.g. `www-data`) needs to have the necessary access permissions to the `TMP_DIR` and `TARGET_DIR` locations.
+* System user running PHP (IE: `www-data`) needs to have the necessary access permissions to the `TMP_DIR` and `TARGET_DIR` locations.

 ## Instructions
-Download a copy of the ccms-download.php template to the folder on your server you want to install CCMS, make changes to any #define variables your require and don't forget to change the SECRET_ACCESS_TOKEN (SAT) variable to something only you know and call it from your browser.
+Download a copy of the `ccms-download.php` template to the folder on your server you want to install CCMS, make changes to any #define variables your require and don't forget to change the `SECRET_ACCESS_TOKEN` (SAT) variable to something only you know and call it from your browser.
 IE: https://example.com/?sat=YourSATString

-Note: If you have already installed CCMS and just want to see your templates, you need to make sure you have either <span class="oj">rename or remove</span> the /ccms-downlaod.php template from the TARGET_DIR of your server first.
+Note: If you have already installed CCMS and just want to see your templates, you need to make sure you have either rename or remove the `ccms-downlaod.php` template from the `TARGET_DIR` of your server first.

 ## Gotchas
-Calling ccms-download.php without the SAT variable, forgetting to update it to something other than the default or mistyping it in your URI will result in an 'ACCESS DENIED!' error message.
-This is by design for your safety and security.
-Just double check your work and try again.
+Calling `ccms-download.php` without the SAT variable, forgetting to update it to something other than the default or mistyping it in your URI will result in an 'ACCESS DENIED!' error message.
+Don't panic, this is by design for your safety and security.
+Just double check your work, make the necessary changes, and try again.

 CCMS project website: https://custodiancms.org (Under development)